English Language Learner Program

 It is important to note that no formal ELL services are available at the high school level at this time.

 To provide a diverse and optimal learning environment for all students, the number of English Language learners is monitored in each grade level.
-An English proficiency assessment is administered as part of the admissions process and can include scores in the domains of listening, speaking, reading, and writing.
+An English proficiency assessment (developed by WIDA) is administered as part of the admissions process and can include scores in the domains of listening, speaking, reading, and writing.
 In grades K-8, this English proficiency assessment is also administered at the end of each semester to track the student’s level of proficiency in English.
 According to the student’s results, he/she will be placed in a classroom where his/her language support needs can be effectively met.

 Although a student may initially be accepted to Concordia without ELL support, the student may be placed in the ELL program based on teacher’s recommendation and other classroom indicators.